madeleinegrunde/AGQA_baselines_code/README.md

 # Models

 For each model we’ve included the files with changed code.
+The files listed below can be found in the ```models/[MODEL]``` directory.
 Throughout the files, areas that need paths updated are marked with the comment ```TODO: PATH```.
 HCRN and HME each save multiple versions of the mode.
 The location specifying which model will be used is marked with the comment ```MODEL CHANGE```.

 ## HCRN